vkbo/novelWriter/README.md

 These are currently limited to:

 * Headings level 1 to 4 using the `#` syntax only.
+* Emphasised, strongly emphasised, and very strongly emphasised text.
+These are rendered as italicised, bold, and bold italicised text, respectively.
-* Bold, italic and strikethrough text.
+* Strikethrough text.
 * Hard line breaks using two or more spaces at the end of a line.

 That is it.